If you're planning a Carnival cruise in 2025, you’ll want to become familiar with the upcoming changes and additions the cruise line is making.

 Lido buffet menu change

-John Heald, Carnival Cruise Line's Brand Ambassador, recently revealed that Carnival's popular pizza joint will close at midnight.
+John Heald, Carnival Cruise Line's Brand Ambassador, revealed that Carnival's popular pizza joint will close at midnight.
 Passengers won't go hungry, though.

 They'll find options like soups, chicken fingers, and sandwiches at the cruise line's midnight buffet.
 However, the buffet currently offers a Chicago-style pizza, which many guests aren't fans of.

 While Carnival isn't planning on changing the midnight buffet, Heald said the cruise line plans to update the lido buffet menu.
-He didn't provide any specifics, but one person hoped they'd reevaluate the buffet's layout claiming that seafood was often placed close to non-seafood dishes, which made navigating the Lido Marketplace stressful for someone with severe allergies.
+He didn't provide any specifics, but one person hoped they'd reevaluate the buffet's layout, claiming that seafood was often placed close to non-seafood dishes, which made navigating the Lido Marketplace stressful for someone with severe allergies.

 Read more: Here's what you should do with your dirty buffet plates, according to Carnival Cruise Line